sidd-harth/apigee-cicd/README.md

     * We do not have any APIs for updating `Apigee Integrated Developer Portal` as of 14th July 2019.
 2. Add `Performace/Load Tests` after `Integrated Tests`
 3. Use Git Branches/Projects for `dev >> uat >> prod` environments and use Jenkins to Merge and Commit updates.
+4. Use `OAS` and use Apigee Management APIs to create and deploy a proxy through Pipeline.

 # References